Dreaming381/Latios-Framework/README.md

 packages may contain code borrowed from official Unity packages and therefore may be seen as derivative works.

-This version targets Entities 0.51.1.
-If you are still using Entities 0.50.1, please use the framework version 0.5.6 instead.
-If you are still using Entities 0.17, please use the framework version 0.4.4 instead.
+This version targets Entities 1.0.0 experimental.
+If you are still using Entities 0.51.1, please use the framework version 0.5.8 instead.

+The 0.6.x series uses Transforms V1.
+If you are using Transforms V2, please wait for a newer version of the Latios Framework.

-*[0.4.x] users, please read the* [*Upgrade Guide*](Documentation~/Upgrade%20Guide.md)*!*
+*[0.5.x] users, please read the* [*Upgrade Guide*](Documentation~/Upgrade%20Guide.md)*!*

 **If you have any experience with DOTS, please take** [**this